falsechicken/SpawnKit/README.txt

 Most of the documentation is in game using the 'sk help' command from the server console and in the example configurations provided in the 'Example Config' folder.
 I like and am much better at writing code than documentation.

+WARNING: You will need to add the sk command to the Rocket Permissions.config.xml in order to let players use the sk command.
+If not the command will do nothing for players.